kigawas/ink_ecies/ABOUT.md

 What it does

 ECIES implementation in ink! contract with chain extension.
-Users can use it to encrypt and messages without gas fee, or they can save the result on the contract.
+Users can use it to encrypt messages without gas fee, or they can save the result on the contract.
 They can decrypt the message with their private key later somewhere else.
+The maximum size of the message is around 6K bytes.

 The problem it solves

 There are not many cryptographic applications on Astar, because many cryptographic algorithms are time-consuming and cannot be implemented in ink! contract.
-It can be used to encrypt and decrypt messages, and can also be used to generate private keys.
-The maximum size of the message is around 6K bytes.
+It showed the potential of cryptographic applications on Astar.

 Challenges I ran into

-Randomness generation.
+Random bytes generation.
 I used a trick to make the generated private cannot be computed directly, but it still needs verifiable random functions (VRF) on Astar or Substrate.

 Technologies I used